-The type of pain relief required after the operation depends on the degree of surgery.
-Your son will be given pain relief during their surgery and should be comfortable on return from theatre.
-Please speak to your nurse if you feel that your son is in pain.
+Your child will be given pain relief during their surgery and should be comfortable on return from theatre.

+Please speak to your nurse if you feel that your child is in pain.

 On discharge the nursing staff will give you a pain management pamphlet regarding pain relief at home.